drshahizan/data-analytics/materials/glossary.md

 ## A
 - Analytical skills: Qualities and characteristics associated with using facts to solve problems
 - Analytical thinking: The process of identifying and defining a problem, then solving it by using data in an organized, step-by-step manner
+- Attribute: A characteristic or quality of data used to label a column in a table

 ## C
 - Context: The condition in which something exists or happens